kevinveenbirkenbach/cymais/module_utils/README.md

-# Shared Utility Code (`module_utils/`) for CyMaIS
+# Shared Utility Code (`module_utils/`) for Infinito.Nexus

-This directory contains shared Python utility code (also known as "library code") for use by custom Ansible modules, plugins, or roles in the CyMaIS project.
+This directory contains shared Python utility code (also known as "library code") for use by custom Ansible modules, plugins, or roles in the Infinito.Nexus project.

 ## When to Use `module_utils`